turbot/guardrails-docs/docs/getting-started/getting-started-gcp/create-calculated-exception/index.md

 <p><img alt="update-policy-setting" src="/images/docs/guardrails/getting-started/getting-started-gcp/create-calculated-exception/update-setting.png"/></p>

-## Step 10: Observe controls for bucket versioning
+## Step 10: Observe controls for bucket access control

 Navigate back to the **Controls by State** report and set the **Type** filter to **GCP > Storage > Bucket > Access Control**.
 Buckets with uniform access enabled will be in the `OK` state.
 Find a bucket in the `Alarm` state to modify, and note its name.